Photo of Dr Wahbi El-Bouri

 Keywords: Digital twins, in silico clinical trials, computational modelling, virtual physiological human

-I joined the University of Liverpool and the Liverpool Centre for Cardiovascular Sciences in November 2020 as a Tenure Track Fellow in Digital Twins and in silico Clinical Trials.
+I joined the University of Liverpool and the Liverpool Centre for Cardiovascular Sciences in November 2020 as a Tenure Track Fellow (since Lecturer) in Digital Twins and in silico Clinical Trials.
 My background is in biomedical engineering, and as such I seek to use engineering principles, through in-silico modelling and data analysis, to help understand cardiovascular disease and its progression and for medical device and drug optimisation.

 I completed my MEng (Hons) in Engineering at the University of Oxford in 2012 after which I went on to take up several jobs modelling heat pumps, hydroelectric dams, and assessing biofuel feasibility in India.
 I returned to Oxford shortly after to complete my DPhil in biomedical engineering, where my research focussed on multi-scale modelling of blood flow through the microcirculation in the human brain, with a focus on trying to link the ‘unobservable’ small scale vessels to observable clinical imaging through mathematical models.
 I completed my DPhil in 2017 and took up a research position at Southampton General Hospital and the University of Southampton where I worked on methods to measure intracranial pressure in patients non-invasively – specifically through measuring and analysing the movement of the eardrum.
 I returned to the University of Oxford in 2018 to take up a postdoctoral position on an EU funded Horizon 2020 grant entitled INSIST (In-silico clinical trials for the treatment of acute ischaemic stroke).
 This project aims to develop in-silico clinical trials to test mechanical thrombectomy devices on simulations of blood flow and metabolism in the entire human brain.